Amgaon Assembly constituency

-Amgaon Assembly constituency is one of the constituencies of Maharashtra Legislative Assembly, in India.
+Amgaon Assembly constituency (formerly Jamgaon) is one of the constituencies of Maharashtra Legislative Assembly, in India.

 Overview

 Amgaon is one of the four Vidhan Sabha constituencies located in the Gondia district. and comprises the entire Deori, Salekasa and Amgaon tehsils of the district.
 This constituency is reserved for the candidates belonging to the Scheduled tribes.

 Amgaon is part of the Gadchiroli-Chimur Lok Sabha constituency along with five other Vidhan Sabha segments, namely Armori, Gadchiroli and Aheri in the Gadchiroli district and Brahmapuri and Chimur in the Chandrapur district.
 Before 2009, it used to be part of the now defunct Bhandara (Lok Sabha constituency).